Slide to Unlock: Audi and Amnesty iAds

 Why a race works better than a slogan

+In high-traffic urban transit environments, the fastest way to make a performance claim believable is to let people feel it with their own body, not just read it.
 Most sports sponsorship visibility lives on banners and logos.
 This flips the value.
 It gives the audience a direct comparison: your pace versus elite pace.
-That makes the brand message tangible in seconds, and it creates a story people can retell immediately.
+Because the wall sets an elite pace as a moving yardstick, that comparison makes the brand message tangible in seconds, and it creates a story people can retell immediately.

 The craft move: frictionless participation